 - Blanc de Noirs, Bien Nacido vineyard – Like a string of pearls on fragile lace, the bubbles reflect a delicate luminescence in your glass.
 Antique white in color, this sparkler is perfect for special occasions or just because….
 Enjoy subtle hints of blood orange, apricot and cashew on the nose.
 The palate delights with flavors of marizpan complemented by tangy fruit.
 This rich, well balanced sparkling wine is quite refreshing on the palate.

 - Blanc de Noirs, Ampelos vineyard – Liquid gold in color, this crisp sparkler with zero dosage shows hints of stone fruit on the palate.
 Enjoy the delightful aromas of dried apricot and peach, as well as roasted almond on the nose.

 - Brut Cuveé – Delicious and race ready to drink upon release!
 Watch the orderly march of ascending bubbles.
 The golden color is reminiscent of a D’Anjou pear.
 Enjoy hints of kumquat and pear on the palate.
 The acidity and backbone of Chardonnay shine through on this elegant sparkler.
 The wine is mesmerizing like the Golden Fleece, a symbol of authority and kingship.

 - Goat Bubbles Crémant – The pearlescent color and tiny bubbles lure you into this lean expression of Cremant.
 Hints of blue agave and green Anjou pear entice the nose and palate.
 Soft caramel and bright acidity delight you to the finish.

-This winery is 1 of over 70 sparkling wine producers in Santa Barbara County.
+See more!
+There are over 75 sparkling wine producers in Santa Barbara County.